 The day before, she'd seen Denali fall from his perch on a table.
 A chair crashed over on him, and her two dogs piled on top.
 As a longtime Ragdoll breeder, she'd had cats fall before, and in 45 years they'd always recovered.
 But Denali was different.

 For the next five days, Denali silently seized, repeating that same eerie pattern of writhing, peeing, and biting his rear toes for 30 to 50 seconds.
 After two or three minutes he seemed recovered and headed for the food bowl.

 Linda tried to keep him clean.
 Just touching his spine during a bath triggered a seizure.
 She guessed he'd hurt his back in the fall and hoped spinal injuries could regenerate with treatment.

 Denali's best cat-friends started to avoid him.
 They refused to groom or sleep with him.
 He smelled bad.
 His seizures scared them.
 Denali began to hide, too.

 At the urging of family members, Linda sought medical attention.
-All Denali's tests came back normal.
-But she received confusing, frightening diagnoses that blamed the behavior on everything from fleas, to feline infectious peritonitis (FIP).
+All of Denali's tests came back normal.
+But she received confusing, frightening diagnoses that blamed the behavior on everything from fleas to feline infectious peritonitis (FIP).
 She refused pain medication for him.
-She knew seizures aren't painful, and requested anti-seizure medication.
+She knew seizures aren't painful and requested anti-seizure medication.
 But the drugs didn't help.
-He continued to seize-30 seizures in 22 days.
+He continued to seize—30 seizures in 22 days.